ODiogoSilva/ElConcatenero3/README.md

 - Nexus
 - ZORRO weigths files (these weigths files that are associated with their respective alignment files can be jointly concatenated)

 There is no need for instalation.
-The only requirement is that the ElParsito3.py module must be on the same directory as ElConcatenero3.py (or you can use any other way to let the main script know where the module is).
+The only requirement is that the wingman library must be on the same directory as ElConcatenero3.py (or you can use any other way to let the main script know where the module is).
 I do recommend, to make it easier to call the program, that you add it to your $PATH variable.
 This can be done by declaring "export $PATH=$PATH:/path/to/ElConcatenero3" on your .bashrc, or your shell specific rc file.

 Finally, please note that ElConcatero3.py is not immune to bugs, and I'll be happy to know about them through my e-mail (o.diogosilva@gmail.com) so that I can fix them.
 Any suggestions or comments are also welcome.